 To give you an idea, we could say that’s 6,570 murdered women, which translates to one death every hour and twenty minutes (author’s estimation).

-The following official chart shows something surprising: southern countries such as Italy and Spain are below northern countries such as France or Germany.
-Like other countries in Eastern Europe, they are low with respect to some Western countries.
+The following official chart shows something surprising: southern countries such as Italy and Spain have lower rates compared to northern countries such as France or Germany.
+Other countries in Eastern Europe have rate that are lower when compared to some Western countries.

 This is where we can begin to appreciate how perception is different from the reality of the statistics.